Thursday, 14 November 2024

 Of course here in the chamber yesterday the member for Polwarth went to great lengths to explain to this place the exact circumstances in which one of my staff members became a home owner for the first time, and he was using it as a stab at the government, claiming all doom and gloom and that people are having to sell up and leave the state – which I do not think is quite accurate, but anyway – when in fact what is actually happening is that in most instances those house sales are investment properties.
 They are being sold, which creates opportunities for people to buy into homes for the first time and for home owner-occupiers to enter the market, which I think is a good thing.
 If there are more homes available for people to purchase and greater variety, it gives people an opportunity to for the first time purchase a home and own a home, and that is what we want.
 We want to see people getting into the market and having a roof over their head.
 Of course by allowing and in fact encouraging first-time home owners to enter the market, it creates additional economic value that goes on for decades and otherwise never would have existed.
 The legislation that waives the stamp duty lowers the deposit barrier, which can be a massive contributor to the barrier of cost of entry in purchasing a home, and that is great for those people that want to enter the market.
 It broadens the pool of people and Victorians who are able to buy a home that would otherwise be unable to access home ownership.

-What this amendment enhances is it makes a meaningful difference in the lives of individuals with disabilities and their families by amending the Duties Act.
+What this amendment does is make a meaningful difference in the lives of individuals with disabilities and their families by amending the Duties Act.
 It ensures that the pensioner and concession card reduction can apply when a home is purchased by the guardian or person with a legal disability who holds an eligible concession card.
 This bill extends similar support to first home buyers, allowing the first home buyer duty concession or exemption to apply in cases where the purchaser is a trustee of a special disability trust and the principal beneficiary is an eligible first home buyer.
 These changes will make it easier for guardians and trustees, including those managing special disability trusts, to secure housing for individuals with disabilities, and we want people that have disabilities to be able to access the housing market and to be included and to have some accessibility but also to be able to live like everyone else that has a home and a roof over their head.
 Previously many eligible individuals with disabilities were unable to do this and access these concessions or exemptions simply because the purchase was made under a guardianship or a trust arrangement.
 This tax law and these tax changes in the State Taxation Further Amendment Bill are very important for this state.
 It is important that we pass this bill this week.
 I do not believe we need to have the reasoned amendment, and I commend the bill to the house.

 Matthew GUY (Bulleen) (16:20): Hello, Deputy Speaker.
 You are in the chair a lot when I am up talking about tax and things.
+It is beautiful that you are there again – a lucky thing for you, a lucky thing indeed.

 Vicki Ward: Do you reckon he is there checking up on you, mate?

-Matthew GUY: Listen, this government really is getting out of control with land tax, and we know it on this side of the house – ruining Victorians’ livelihoods over land tax, completely ruining livelihoods.
+Matthew GUY: Said like a good Research person.
+You would say that to a Montmorency boy.
+Listen, this government really is getting out of control with land tax, and we know it on this side of the house – ruining Victorians’ livelihoods over land tax, completely ruining livelihoods.
 I brought to this chamber, Deputy Speaker, the last time you were in the chair, an example of a block of land and land tax bills, and I know the individual personally who purchased a block in Melbourne’s outer south-eastern suburbs in 2022.
 His and his wife’s land tax assessment on that block was $3015.
 It is unimproved.
 The same block the next year, annually assessed now by this government, was $38,302.
 That is the rise in one year.
 A year later, at the start of this year in April, he got the bill again, and it is now for $83,192 for the same block of land.

-The government can get up and talk about tax all they like – and I intend to certainly in these 10 minutes I have got – but these kind of tax increases are killing this state.
+The government can get up and talk about tax all they like – and I intend to certainly in these 10 minutes I have got – but these kinds of tax increases are killing this state.
 What we did have was a great competitive advantage over other states to bring business to Victoria, a reason for people to come to Victoria, but of course that has now disappeared.
 When suburban investors like the example I just gave of this fellow and his wife, who I know live in the middle eastern suburbs – I think, with great respect, Deputy Speaker, probably in your electorate – and who are regular Victorians who have invested in their city, make a decision and then get bills like that, they cannot pay that.
 That is not reasonable, and no-one would think that is a reasonable bill for an unimproved block of land – to rise from $3000 and two years later be $83,000 – from a broke government that has spent everything it has got and now wants to tax its way out of the financial catastrophe it has got our state into.
 They have got our state into a financial catastrophe.

 This bill, which amends the Land Tax Act 2005, the Valuation of Land Act 1960, the Commercial and Industrial Property Tax Reform Act 2024 and the First Home Owner Grant and Home Buyer Schemes Act 2000, has myriad issues in it that relate back to those acts, which frankly are bankrupting our state.
-Now, I could to you, Deputy Speaker, talk about the 29 new property taxes that have come on.
+I could to you, Deputy Speaker, talk about the 29 new property taxes that have come on.

 Matthew GUY: The member for Brighton is in here and has jogged my memory, because 29 is a great number.
 In fact we are enjoying the number 29 this week.